thelindr/pizzabot/README.md

 ### 5. Hand in assignment
 The `starter-code` contains an empty javascript file that you will copy your code from codepen into.

 To complete this assignment, you need to fork this repository, paste your code into, and then submit a pull request on GitHub (from your repository into the technigo one) for review.
-[Read the guide on GitHub](https://guides.github.com/activities/forking/) for more info on how to do this.
+Make sure you fork this repo for today's add ons, we want these in a separate hand-in than yesterdays.

 ### :books: Reading List